 2. Determine your target market

-After you’ve brainstormed your ideas for starting a tshirt business, it’s time to start thinking about your target market.
+After you’ve brainstormed your ideas for starting a t-shirt business, it’s time to start thinking about your target market.
 Who do you want to sell your t-shirts to?
 Be as specific as possible.
 “Women between the ages of 18-45” is not a specific target market.
 You must dig deeper and find your niche.
-Some examples of target markets are skateboarders, women who have toddler children, grandmas or grandpas, Las Vegas tourists between the ages of 25-45, men who play golf, etc. The possibilities are endless and the more specific you can get with your niche market, the easier it will be to sell your shirts and come up with specific marketing plans.
+Some examples of target markets are skateboarders, women who have toddler children, grandmas or grandpas, Las Vegas tourists between the ages of 25-45, men who play golf, etc. The more specific you can get with your niche market, the easier it will be to sell your shirts.

 3. Set up your business structure